Apple's High Sierra: features that still matter

 Built for the present needs, Metal also has an eye for the future, jumping one step ahead with support for AR and VR.
 So if you’re looking for a game changer, here it is.
 Developers can rejoice with Thunderbolt 3 enclosure and an AMD Radeon RX 580 GPU and transform the way they create and implement.

 A more human Siri

 Meet your new best friend and most trusted help in navigating High Sierra.
 This time, the Siri guide will speak to you in a more expressive and natural way, making for a more human experience.
-As your right hand (so to speak), Siri will not only be a productive companion, but also entertainment on demand provider, more specifically, a DJ.
+As your right hand (so to speak), Siri will not only be a productive companion but also an on-demand entertainment provider, more specifically, a DJ.
 High Sierra’s Siri has its beats all figured out and can DJ for you by using your listening preferences.

 Why High Sierra story doesn’t stop here

-So there you have it, the updates that matter in the new macOS High Sierra.
+So there you have it, the updates that matter in the macOS High Sierra.

 CleanMyMac X is ready to embrace the refinements with its release.
 Go ahead, try it!